What is registrant contact verification (contact validation) and how will it be used?

 It is very important to complete e-mail validation, as refusing to do so leads to unavailability of your domain(s).

 - Triggers: when do we trigger a contact verification process?

 - E-mail white labeling: format e-mails in your own style

 - Duplicate verifications: sometimes you need to verify twice...

 There are a few triggers that will cause e-mail validation to start.
 Note that the following procedure only covers gTLDs and not the ccTLDs.

-- A new domain is registered, and the domain uses an unverified e-mail address for the domain owner (registrant, domain holder)
+- A new domain is registered / transferred in, and the domain uses an unverified e-mail address for the domain owner (registrant, domain holder)

 - An existing domain is updated to a new owner, which has an unverified e-mail address